Swim Meets & Entry Requirements

 Open Meets are known as “Opens” due to the fact that entry is open to any swimmer, from any club, who meets the qualifying times and age requirements.
 They are busy meets with anywhere between 200 and 300 (sometimes more!) swimmers in attendance.
 To enable as many events and swimmers as possible, Opens are held over one whole day of the weekend, usually Sunday.
-However, larger meets can be held over a whole weekend with the long distance events (800m and 1500m freestyle) being held on the Friday evening.
+However, larger meets can be held over a whole weekend.

 Swimmers are seeded into heats for each event from the slowest to the fastest using their entry times.
 Usually, the ages are mixed but events will always be separated into male and female.
 Awards are made to the fastest swimmers in each event and age group – sometimes it’s the first three, sometimes the first six.
 Open Meets may choose ‘ages as at 31st December’ in year of competition or ‘age on the last day of competition’.
 Swimmers may be asked to sign-in for all their chosen events at the start of each session or a withdrawal system may be used instead, whereby swimmers are expected to sign-out of events they no longer wish to compete in.

 Taking part in an open meet can bring a swimmer a great sense of achievement, especially if he or she achieves a PB in one or more events.
 There is usually a team entered from the Club which makes for a social occasion and swimmers start to recognise and get to know swimmers from other clubs.
 Parents can also get to know one another by sitting together to cheer for their children.
 They can also support the Club by training to become an official or team manager.